top of page

 Living on a small island gives us options.
 When one side is rough, another side is often calm.
 Windy helps you find it.

-Use it often.
+Use it often!
 Compare what you see on the app with what you see in real life.
 Over time, things start to click.
 We also use many other apps and websites to make our decisions.
-If you'd like to check this blog to learn more about Windfinder!
+If you’d like to check this blog to learn more about Windfinder!

-And suddenly, you are no longer guessing.
+And suddenly, you’re no longer guessing.
+You’re choosing.

 Curious how others plan their sea days?